NMRExchangeFormat/NEF/specification/Overview.md

     standing for 'one or the other stereochemistry specifier'.
-    In most cases 'x' and 'y' stand for one specific digit, but for e.g. DNA/RNA H5' and H5'' the two non-stereospecific names are "H5x" and "H5y", and so stand for either one or two priomes (' or '').
+    In most cases 'x' and 'y' stand for one specific digit, but for e.g. DNA/RNA H5' and H5'' the two non-stereospecific names are "H5x" and "H5y", and so stand for either one or two primes (' or '').
-    The choice of suffix for a given resonance is arbitrary, except that atoms in a stereochemically separate branch are all given the same suffix.
+    The choice of 'x' or 'y' for a given resonance is arbitrary, except that atoms in a stereochemically separate branch are all given the same suffix.
 For instance, Val CGx is bound to HGx%, and TYR CDx is bound to HDx and CEx.
 The existing upfield/downfield convention (suffixes 'a'